 Many parents have different parenting styles.
 Some parents have just one style, or a mix of all of them.
 Some may be authoritarian one day, and permissive the other.

 From chapter 10 in Successful Marriages and Families: Proclamation Principles and Research Perspectives: "President Gordon B. Hinckley (1994, p.
 53) echoed President Young’s words and those of other prophets when he said, “I have never accepted the principle of ‘spare the rod and spoil the child.’ . . .
 Children don’t need beating.
 They need love and encouragement.”
 Brigham Young (1862, Journal of Discourses, 9:196) further stated, “Let the child have a mild training until it has judgment and sense to guide it.
 I differ with Solomon’s recorded saying as to spoiling the child by sparing the rod.”

 "Authoritative parenting fosters a positive emotional connection with children, provides for regulation that places fair and consistent limits on child behavior, and allows for reasonable child autonomy in decision making."
-(Chapter 10)
+(Successful Marriages & Families, Chapter 10)

-Out of all the styles, the authoritative parenting style is the most in tune with our Savior Jesus Christ.
+The authoritative parenting style is the most in tune with our Savior Jesus Christ.
+He leads His sheep by lovingly correcting and teaching them.
 As we put Jesus Christ in the center of our lives, and especially our homes, He will guide us in our parenting journey.
 And because of His atonement, we can call upon Him at any time.
 We can ask for forgiveness when we make mistakes, and we can try harder each day to become more like Him.
 Like Brigham Young said, let's teach children with correct principles and let them govern themselves.